AdobeDocs/experience-manager-64.en/help/communities/using/srp-and-ugc.md

 To check ACLs, use a method that returns a path suitable for checking the permissions applied to the resource's UGC.

-Following is a simple example of using the resourceToACLPath() method in a servlet :
+Following is a simple example of using the resourceToACLPath() method in a servlet:

 ```java
 import com.adobe.cq.social.srp.utilities.api.SocialResourceUtilities;